MicrosoftDocs/azure-devops-docs/docs/security/faq-network-connections.md

 * *.azurewebsites.net
 * *.nuget.org

+> [!NOTE]
-Note: Privately owned NuGet server URLs may not be included in the list above.
-You can check the NuGet servers you are using by opening up %APPData%\Nuget\NuGet.Config.
+> Privately owned NuGet server URLs may not be included in the list above.
+You can check the NuGet servers you are using by opening up `%APPData%\Nuget\NuGet.Config`.